Skip to main content

 Take the time to identify and communicate with all the stakeholders across the organization.
 It is essential that they understand and support this transformation.
 Acknowledge that change is disruptive, while emphasizing that it also brings opportunities and is necessary to the long-term sustainability of the organization.
 Take time to inform and engage your people, help them acquire new skills where needed, and evangelize the value of digital transformation for the entire organization.

-You can fast-track your digital transformation efforts by setting clear goals, identifying areas of variation, selecting the right use cases and focusing on results.
+You can fast-track your manufacturing automation and digital transformation efforts by setting clear goals, identifying areas of variation, selecting the right digital transformation use cases and focusing on results.
 Creating an executive advisory board and seeking advice from the outside will boost your efforts.
 For example, co-innovating with suppliers and customers can help you derive shared value that benefits everyone.

 Remember, you’re not alone.
 Someone else has faced and overcome similar challenges.
 Learn from those who’ve been there — and let us help you, too.